Written by Vivek Jaiswal | Co-founder, Customer Guru

 If you are not sure of the experts’ views, here are a few reasons why your business should focus on building a product around the needs of the customer, and then go an extra mile to make the experience memorable (surely, in a good way).

 We live in a world where everything has a rival to your business before you can say the word “copied”.
 I am even inclined to say that perfect competition exists only in economics textbooks today, and has no existence in the real world.
 In today’s cut-throat competition, your brand has to stand out in the minds of the consumer, it has to make a lasting and memorable experience.
 And that is what we call brand recall, in the pure marketing sense.
 Interestingly, this has less to do with your advertising and branding, and more to do with the customer experience these days!

-For instance, you have a furniture brand, and are a new player in the game.
-Pricing and promotion gets you your first customer, and he purchases a detachable wardrobe from you.
+For instance, you have a furniture brand and are a new player in the game.
+Pricing and promotion get you your first customer, and he purchases a detachable wardrobe from you.
 Fast forward two hours – he tweets talking about how complicated putting together a wardrobe from your band is.
-Your customer, and countless other prospective customers, have started associating your brand with inconvenience.
+Your customer and countless other prospective customers have started associating your brand with an inconvenience.
 To counter such a situation, you could get a customer service representative to followup and assist him in setting up the wardrobe.
 Another could be to send links to help him put it up himself.
 Indeed solutions can be countless, but the point remains that the customer must be attended to immediately, or might I say, proactively.
 Because the experience he would share with your product will play a bigger role in marketing your brand than your ad campaigns.

 You need to reach out to people’s needs before the word gets around of “bad service”, which is only second to people not talking about you at all.